 Have Questions on the Security Benefit Secure Income Annuity?

-I know annuities can be confusing and a lot of financial advisors/agents have been recommending them for retirement the past few years.
-But, you need to know the real facts to make sure if you go that route you don’t end up regretting it later.
+I know annuities can be confusing.
+That’s why it’s important to know the real facts to make sure if you go down a route you’ll regret taking it.
 After all, annuities are long-term commitments with contracts, surrender penalties, etc. For some people, they won’t make sense at all, but for some, they might be a really great fit.